kiwiozy/NCC/CHATGPT_QUESTION_MMS_OPTIONS.md

 ## Context

+We're building a clinic management system in Australia that needs **two-way MMS capability**:
+- **Send MMS to patients:** Staff sends images (X-rays, diagrams) to patients
+- **Receive MMS from patients:** Patients send images (wound photos, documents) to clinic

-We're building a clinic management system in Australia that needs to send **MMS (images via SMS)** to patients.
-We've discovered that our current provider (SMS Broadcast Australia) **does not support outbound MMS** through their HTTP API.
+We've discovered that our current provider (SMS Broadcast Australia) **does not support outbound MMS** through their HTTP API, but **does support inbound MMS** via webhooks.

 ## Current Setup